mestredelpino/standalone-vms/concourse/README.md

 This terraform scripts allows you to deploy a Concourse virtual machine on your vSphere environment.

-## Set up variables
+## Create a standalone Concourse virtual machine (DHCP)

-Create a terraform.tfvars file in the "concourse" directory, containing the following:
+1. Create a terraform.tfvars file in the "concourse" directory, containing the following:

 ```
 vsphere-user           = "" # The username of the vSphere user to be used for this deployment